jaskovab/mutation-bias-thesis/README.md

-# The influence of mutation bias on adaptive evolution
+# The Influence of Mutation Bias on Adaptive Evolution
 ## Bachelor thesis

 ### Abstract